buttplugio/buttplug-csharp/README.md

 Packages and libraries from the buttplug-csharp repo are available via [nuget](http://nuget.org).
 Simply run a search for "buttplug", or [follow this link to the nuget "buttplug" search](https://www.nuget.org/packages?q=buttplug).

+## Compiling

+The project should compile with Visual Studio 2017, Visual Studio on Mac (.Net Standard projects only), or Mono on linux (.Net Standard projects only).

+Note that for building using Visual Studio on Windows 7/8/10, the project requires the [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) to be installed.

 ## Client Software